cubiclesoft/barebones-cms/docs/frontend-patterns.md

 * Content for a Contact Us form.
 * Privacy Policy, Terms of Service, or other legal forms and verbiage.

+This pattern assumes matching Tags have starting and trailing slashes (e.g. `/gardening/fun/`, `/`).

 First, create a 'config.php' file at the location for the static page(s):

 ```php